Risotto in Bianco - Basic Risotto

 - Use top-quality fresh ingredients to add into your risotto.

-- Remove the risotto from the flame before it is al dente since it will continue to cook because it is hot.
+- Remove the risotto from the flame before it is al dente since it will continue to cook off the heat.

 Serve immediately in warm soup bowls and if appropriate, dust with Parmigiano or chopped herbs.